GiovanniBaccichet/DNCS-HTTP3/README.md

 | Client | eth1      | 192.168.1.2 | 1      |
 | Router | eth2      | 192.168.2.1 | 2      |
 | Server | eth1      | 192.168.2.2 | 2      |

+Obviously both hosts have an `eth0` interface in order to connect to the Vagrant management.

 ## Performance evaluation ⏱